Havasupai Elementary School

-Havasupai Elementary School (HES) is a Bureau of Indian Education (BIE)-operated K–6 school in Supai, Arizona.
+Havasupai Elementary School (HES) is a Bureau of Indian Education (BIE)-operated K-8 school in Supai, Arizona.
 It serves the Havasupai Indian Reservation.

 It is also known as Havasupai Indian School, and was formerly Havasupai Boarding and Day School.

-It was formerly a K-8 school.
+The school is located at an altitude of 3500 ft.

 History

 It had been established by 1895.
 At one point it was a boarding school.
+In different periods of history, the federal government directly controlled the school.
+In other periods, the Havasupai tribe controlled the school.
+In 1908 its enrollment was 42.

+In 1910 there was a flood of Supai which affected the town, including the school.
+In 1911 The Indian Leader wrote that the facility, post-flood, was "in fine condition."

+In the 1930s it was scheduled to be remodeled.

+Circa the 1950s the school occupied what later became a library, and at one point in that decade the school stopped operations, with all students in Supai going to boarding school.

+The school resumed operations in the 1960s.
+In 1967 the school served up to grade 2, which meant students in subsequent grades had to go to boarding schools outside of Supai.
+Martin Goodfriend, who advocated for the Supai people, had suggested that the Havasupai School be extended for more years.

+In 1978 it had grades K-6.

+In 1988 the school had instruction in both English and the Havasupai language in a bilingual manner, and had instruction in the culture of the Havasupai people.

+In 2002 the BIA resumed control of the school, and as of 2017 it has remained in control of the school.

 In 2017 Alden Woods of the Arizona Republic wrote that it "stands out as the worst school" in the BIE.
 Woods cited "a rotation of principals and a regular teacher shortage", the latter which resulted in sporadic weeklong closures, or as the janitor being a substitute teacher, according to a lawsuit filed against the BIE that year.
 According to the lawsuit, teachers often did not finish the academic year.
 Woods also cited a lack of a school library, no after-school activities, and the lowest scores in mathematics and English among BIE schools despite only teaching those subjects.
 The school was intended to also teach the Havasupai language and the culture of the Havasupai tribe, but it did not, according to the lawsuit.

 The lawsuit was filed in January 2017.
 Steven P. Logan, a U.S. district judge, allowed the lawsuit to proceed in March.
+In the course of the lawsuit, the BIE director, Tony Dearman, had a meeting in Supai with the community.
 A settlement was agreed upon in October 2020.

+In 2018 a group of ex-employees, "Friends of Havasupai Elementary," advocated for making Havasupai Elementary tribally-controlled, or a charter school with tribal backing.

 Student body

-In 2011 it, then still a K-8, had 94 students.
+In 2011 it had 94 students K-8.